 The FCC's National Broadband Plan advocates expanding incentives and mechanisms to reallocate or repurpose spectrum and that "Congress should consider granting authority to the FCC to impose spectrum fees on license holders and to NTIA to impose spectrum fees on users of government spectrum."
-NTIA published a plan regarding incentives that promote greater efficient and effective use of spectrum, including a section indicating an intent to carefully consider whether fees would be effective in increasing efficiency of federal uses of spectrum, the potential effect of fees on agency mission effectiveness and on overseas operations, and how fees could be applied fairly.
+NTIA published a plan regarding incentives that promote greater efficient and effective use of spectrum, including a section indicating an intent to carefully consider the extent to which fees would be effective in increasing efficiency of federal uses of spectrum, and how they could be applied fairly.